TENTATIVE - 'Booze on the Ouse' BEER & CIDER FESTIVAL 2021 SPECIAL AT ST NEOTS RUGBY CLUB

 To minimise queues, all admissions to the festival will be by entry package; simply pay £10 (cash or card) admission which includes:

 2. A token to use to collect your glass (worth £3) from the nearby stand.
-This year's glass design, kindly sponsored by Oakham Ales, is shown on the left.
+This year's glass design, kindly sponsored by IVO Brewery, is shown below.
 The glass token may be refunded immediately if you intend to use your own glass or tankard.
-Please note that drinks from the bars must be served into lined glasses (with the exception of bottle conditioned beers).
+Please note that drinks from the bars must be served into lined glasses .

 Paying for Drinks

-Purchase of all beer, cider, perry and snacks from the CAMRA bars will require bar tokens.
+Purchase of all beer, cider and perry from the CAMRA bars will require bar tokens.
 Volunteers serving behind the bars are not authorised to take cash.
 Sheets of tokens will be on sale in £5 and £10 amounts.
 Any unused tokens can be exchanged for a full refund or can be donated to our festival charity; the Huntingdonshire group of the Wildlife Trust.

 Food & Soft Drinks